 @SD Guru: Yesterday’s date was nice, but, I built it up too much.
-There are enough things that don’t fit, that I should wait and find either exactly what I’m looking for, or else keep looking…
+Things didn’t go like I imagined.
+I should wait and find either exactly what I’m looking for, or keep looking.
+Plain and simple.

 The more selective you are, the longer you should expect it to take to find the right person.
 And if you don’t have the patience to wait… you will end up dissatisfied.

 Set expectations on first meetings with something you’re comfortable with at the outset, and then, if things go well on that date — then splurge.
-However, preset amounts/expectations… for what *I* am looking for, isn’t a good move.
-For me: let’s have dinner/drinks/meet, and see if there’s chemistry.
-If the SB needs more than that, probably not a fit.
-It’s a careful balance between valuing their time, and valuing mine, and I understand the need to show genuine seriousness in an arrangement, but I will attempt to strike that balance fairly for both parties.
-Without leaving me feeling like a walking wallet.
+However, preset amounts/expectations… for what I am looking for, isn’t a good move.
+For me: Let’s have dinner/drinks/meet, and see if there’s chemistry.
+If the Sugar Baby needs more than that, it’s probably not a good fit.
+It’s a careful balance between valuing their time, and valuing mine.
+I understand the need to show genuine seriousness in an arrangement, but I will attempt to strike that balance fairly for both parties.
+I never want to feel like a walking wallet.

-For me: I need to make sure they are a fit for what I’m looking for *before* it gets physical, because I really am not interested in sleeping with anyone unless they are a fit.
+I need to make sure they are a fit for what I’m looking for before it gets physical, because I really am not interested in sleeping with anyone unless we vibe together first.
 I’m not looking for “just sex”.
 Seriously, that’s not that hard to come by if that’s all I want.

 Great email exchanges don’t mean jack for chemistry in real life.
 The chemistry you think is there in the moment, may be less when you wake up the next day.
 Anticipation can make the chemistry seem greater than it is.